maciejhirsz/rustfest2018/chapter_2/README.md

 Notice something?
 We only swapped the two operators - '+' and '\*' - and our tree looks different!
 That is because of *operator precedence* or *operator binding power*.
 You can most likely Google operator precedence tables for mostly any programming languages that aren't Lisps.
 Operator precedence tells us which operations should be performed first, in this case multiplication should be done before addition, and so the Parser we are going to write needs to be able to recognize that and *balance the tree* accordingly.

+#### Top-Down Operator Precedence

 This is where our buddy **Vaughan Pratt** comes in!
 In a 1973 paper Pratt described a way to build a Recursive Descent Parser that handles operator precedence in a way that is simple, easy to understand and really quite *elegant*.
+For our usecase we will focus just on the operator precedence parsing itself.
 Some Rustic-pseudocode would look like this:

 ```
 fn parse_nested_expression(parser: Parser, mut left: Expression, lbp: u8) -> Expression {